decred/dcrbounty/src/content/en/rules/index.md

 No spamming.

-All Current/Past (For up-to 6 months) decred developers are barred from taking part in this bug bounty program.
+All Current/Past (For up-to 6 months) Decred developers are barred from taking part in this bug bounty program.

 Vulnerability reports made before the start of the program will not be eligible for a bounty.

 **Reminders:**

-Almost all of decred's projects can be run locally and reproduction instruction are available on github.
+Almost all of Decred's projects can be run locally and reproduction instruction are available on github.
 We strongly recommend you to do this.

 Always check the "issues" in github of a project to avoid a duplicate report

-Use simnet when possible, do not attempt to attack the mainnet.
+Use simnet or testnet when possible, do not attempt to attack the mainnet.

 Decred project is not responsible for any loss of DCR due to bug testing.